InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       <td>
         The DNS resolution for the name
         <code>[<em>cmp-name</em>].mgr.consensu.org</code> will be delegated
-        by the Managing Organization (IAB Europe) to each CMP.
+        by the Managing Organisation (IAB Europe) to each CMP.
 CMPs will host their code, APIs, and CDN under this domain or subdomains.
       </td>
     </tr>